PS 215: Introduction to Law

 Library Resource Guide

 Off-Campus Access: If you accessing Westlaw or any other electronic library resources from off-campus with a non-NMU internet service provider (or the NMUCLC network), you will need to login to the VPN client.
-It is installed on NMU issued laptops, located under the Start menu, Cisco Systems VPN Client.
+It is installed on NMU issued laptops, located under the Start menu, Cisco AnyConnect VPN Client.
 For non-NMU issued computers, you can download the client from the IT Services web site (select the appropriate version from the three options).
 Wimax users do not need to use the VPN client.